manikyaswathi/harp/README.md

 Steps:<br />
 Step 1.
 Creating a new HARP Image [or] using the pre-made HARP Image <br />
 Step 2.
 Create an image for the application to be profiled using HARP Framework (Image) <br />
+Step 3.
+Refer to Section "_Using HARP to profile an application and predict the execution time_" for steps to execute the container in localbox or a CI (like oSC or TACC nodes) with or without TAPIS.

 1. Creating a HARP Image using Docker Environment <br />
 a.
 Use the 'Dockerfile_HARP_local' file to create an Image for executing the Framework on a local box using 'docker build'.